New To Penny Stocks? Your Questions, Answered

 If a stock is trading at $1, a move of $0.05 equates to 5%.
 If a stock is valued at $0.10, a move of $0.05 equates to 50%.
 You be the judge.
 Warren Buffett’s strategy is to invest in companies that have an opportunity for growth and show firm value prospects.
 Most penny stocks are start-up companies with minimal (if any) revenue and speculative business models.

 Does this mean you shouldn’t invest in penny stocks?
-Thanks to the pandemic, the “investment” approach of holding stocks for 1 year or more has actually paid off.
+Thanks to the pandemic, the “investment” approach of holding stocks for one year or more has paid off.
 This is not only for the companies I mentioned above but also for many others.
 While some remain penny stocks to this day, those shares have risen from under 10 cents to over $2 in many cases.
-Furthermore, we’ve seen plenty of companies with exposure to COVID treatments explode over the last 12 months.
-I think it all comes down to your trading style and how you handle risk.
+Furthermore, we’ve seen plenty of companies with exposure to COVID treatments explode since the pandemic began.
+It all comes down to your trading style and how you handle risk.

 Can You Make Money With Penny Stocks?

 Yes, you can make money with penny stocks.
 How you make money depends a lot on how you trade.
-If you are greedy when a stock is up 100%, and you think it might run to 200%, you might be at risk of losing your whole position.
+If you are greedy when a stock is up 100%, and you think it might run to 200%, you might risk losing your whole position.

 It also allows to cut out of losing trades quicker with minimal monetary loss.
 Let’s say the trade didn’t work out after tier 1.
 Now you’re taking a percentage loss on $250 instead of $1,000.
 You not only avoided a losing trade, but you also protected your capital by adjusting to this type of trading strategy.